Shinkerphy/Emotional-support-learning-platform/README.md

-# Emotional-support-learning-platform (Facial Expression Recognition Learning Platform)
+# Emotion-Support Learning Platform: Facial Expression Recognition for Enhanced Student Engagement
-This repository is for my masters dissertation.
-It is a project that uses emotion recognition to provide emotional support to students when learning on the platform.
+Welcome to the Emotion Recognition for Online Learning Student Support repository.
+This project is developed as part of my master’s dissertation and aims to harness the power of emotion recognition to provide real-time emotional support to students during their learning journey on an educational platform.

+The core idea behind this project is to enhance the student experience by identifying their emotional states and delivering tailored feedback and encouragement based on these emotions.
+This initiative seeks to not only improve academic performance but also promote emotional well-being in online learning environments.

 <p align="center">
     <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/c3/Python-logo-notext.svg/1200px-Python-logo-notext.svg.png" style="height:50px">